How to Support Occasional Discomfort and Stress in Dogs

 6. Children

-It’s important to remember that dogs don’t have human instincts when it comes to children.
-Children are unpredictable and don’t behave like grownups, plus they are closer to eye level with your dog.
-Children can be very scary to dogs, and it’s important that you protect your dog and set them up for success.
-Do not allow children to play roughly with your dog and remove your dog from a child or children if your dog starts to seem tense.
-If children stress your dog out, going through their training routine can help your dog to focus and relax.
+It's important to remember that dogs don’t have the same instincts as humans when it comes to children.
+Children can be unpredictable, behave differently than adults, and are often closer to eye level with your dog.
+This can make children seem intimidating to dogs.
+To ensure your dog feels safe, it’s important to protect them and set them up for positive interactions.
+Avoid allowing children to play too roughly with your dog, and if your dog begins to seem tense, remove them from the situation.
+If children are causing stress, going through a familiar training routine can help your dog focus and feel more relaxed.

 6. Other Pets